codingforpleasure/customized-workspace/Ubuntu/useful-resources/KQL.md

 ```

-* Within a table, you can search for the **value anywahere** in the text in the specified column.
+* Within a table, you can search for the **value anywhere** in the text in the specified column.

 ```
 Perf